piyush95881/PG-Rent-Project/README.md

 ### 4. ⚙️ Set Environment Variables

-Create a `.env` file in the root directory and add:
+Create a `.env` file in the Backend root directory and add:

 ```ini
 FLASK_APP=app.py